robinraj2828/JavaScript_Calculator/README.md

 In this project we crate a **Calculator** using the *JavaScript, HTML and CSS* programming languages.
 The Project folder is called - **Calculator**. inside this folder, we have three files - *index.html, style.css and script.js.* They are HTML document, stylesheet and script respectively.

 ## HTML:
-we start with the HTML code.
+We start with the HTML code.

 The HTML code consists of a div with a class **calculator**. inside the calculator, we have two main divs.
 The first is the *display* div and the second is the *buttons* div.